openfare/openfare/README.md

 ## OPENFARE.json

 The `OPENFARE.json` file defines commercial payment plans for a software package.
-Within a project, it is always located next to the project `LICENSE` file (usually in the top level directory).
+It is always located next to the project OpenFare `LICENSE` file (usually in the top level directory).

 The following example describes two payment plans.
 One plan is applicable for organizations with more than 100 developers, and the other for those with less.
 In the latter case, two payments must be made every 30 days using the Lightning Network, one to `Contributor A` and the other to `Contributor B`.